Jared Borgetti: Puebla

 Since his departure from Guadalajara, Borgetti has gone on to sign with Puebla as of 13 June 2009 in time for the Apertura 2009 Tournament.
 In a pre-season game, Borgetti suffered a broken ribcage and had to sit out for the first four weeks of the Apertura Tournament.
 He scored his first goal on 9 August 2009 against Querétaro.
 He continued his good form by scoring a header on 22 August 2009, in a 2–1 win against Pachuca.
 At the end of the season Borgetti left the club to pursue another team.
 He decided to go back to Mexico with his family and friends.

 Morelia

-On 27 December 2009 signed a one-year contract with Monarcas Morelia.
-On 13 February 2010 he scored his first goal with Monarcas Morelia and 249th in Mexico league soccer.
-That same goal tied him for 3rd top goal scorer in Mexico league history with José Saturnino Cardozo.
-On 24 April 2010, he scored his 250th goal, giving him the sole possession of the 3rd position in the top goal scorers of the Mexico League, passing Jose Cardozo who played for Toluca and scored 249 goals.
+On 27 December 2009, Borgetti signed a one-year contract with Monarcas Morelia.
+On 13 February 2010, he scored his first goal with Monarcas Morelia and 249th in Mexico league football.
+That same goal tied him for third top goal scorer in Mexico league history with José Saturnino Cardozo.
+On 24 April 2010, he scored his 250th goal, giving him the sole possession of the third position in the top goal scorers of the Mexico League, passing Jose Cardozo who played for Toluca and scored 249 goals.